-contending with them increase the uncertainty in markets and cause high volatility in prices and in the supply and demand aw materials, commodities and securities during different actors could increase FIBI's exposure to credit risks, due to npact on borrowers' financial stability.
-FIBI's market risk, as framework of the traditional risks, could be affected by this ncertainty and price volatility in the global energy market rket value of our nostro portfolio and result in changes in the which FIBI indirectly relies.
+Climate changes and contending with them increase the uncertainty in markets and can be expected to cause high volatility in prices and in the supply and demand of various types of raw materials, commodities and securities during different periods.
+These risk factors could increase FIBI's exposure to credit risks, due to a possible adverse impact on borrowers' financial stability.
+FIBI's market risk, as managed within the framework of the traditional risks, could be affected by this risk.
+For example: uncertainty and price volatility in the global energy market could impact the market value of our nostro portfolio and result in changes in the growth forecasts on which FIBI indirectly relies.